ATO Compliant Vehicle Log Book Template

 If you're curious about how it works, here's a quick rundown of how to calculate mileage reimbursement after you've entered all of your trips.

-Assume you drive your own vehicle for business and use the ATO standard rate.
+Assume you drive your own vehicle for business and receive reimbursement by the cents per km rate.

-For example, you've been keeping track of your mileage for the past twelve weeks and have driven 1300 kilometres for work.
-You can receive reimbursement for $0.72 per km (the ATO standard rate).
+For example, you keep track of your mileage and you have driven 1300 kilometres for work.
+You can receive reimbursement of $0.85 per km (the ATO standard rate).
 To determine how much you will be reimbursed, multiply the number of kilometres by the rate:

-Alternatively you can also use our car expenses reimbursement calculator.
+Alternatively you can also use our ATO cents per kilometre calculator.